2-dehydropantolactone reductase (A-specific)

-Thus, the two substrates of this enzyme are (R)-pantolactone and NADP^{+}, whereas its 3 products are 2-dehydropantolactone, NADPH, and H^{+}.
+The two substrates of this enzyme are (R)-pantolactone and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 2-dehydropantolactone, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-pantolactone:NADP^{+} oxidoreductase (A-specific).
 Other names in common use include 2-oxopantoyl lactone reductase, ketopantoyl lactone reductase, 2-ketopantoyl lactone reductase, and 2-dehydropantoyl-lactone reductase (A-specific).